Second Amendment Fallacies

 Pretty damaging the court could find no common usage of “bear arms” in public statutes that dealt with non-militia matters.

-2. Gordon Liberty says:
+Gordon Liberty

 Yep, bearing arms as part of a well-regulated militia never meant owning arms for personal defense or sport (people never needed a constitutional right for that) but only for purpose of defense through a people’s militia rather than through a much hated and denounced standing army.

-3. StormyB4 says:
+StormyB4

 Any notion that the 2nd amendment protects a right to keep a firearm for self defense is not supported.
 The founders would have thought such a right self evident.
 It would not have occurred to them that government would attempt to deny this right.
 The 2A was clearly referring to military weapons.